Get a Wet Pet

 - Wet Pet mini book

 The children will use a net to get a pet at a pet store and will read and write words that end in -et such as wet, pet, net, get, let, set, and jet.

 Get a pet fish at a pet store

-- Put up the pet store sign in one area of the room with toy fish or laminated pictures of fish in a bowl or tank of water, then set up another area to be "home" with another tank of water.
+- Put up the pet store sign and instructions in one area of the room with toy fish or laminated paper fish in a bowl or tank of water, then set up another area to be "home" with another tank of water.

-- Read the sign Instructions: How to Get a Pet Fish at a Pet Store.
+- Invite the children to the pet store and read them the sign Instructions: How to Get a Pet Fish at a Pet Store.

-- Let children take turns buying a pet fish and putting it in a bag with water.
+- Let children take turns catching a wet pet fish, putting it in a bag with water.

 - Pretend to carry the pet fish home.